 SOS Alarm is Sweden’s nationwide emergency-service provider.
-They are responsible for more than three million calls annually, across emergency and nursing lines.
+They are responsible for more than three million calls annually across emergency, fire, and police divisions.

-A rising population in Sweden, combined with more demand for telehealth and a worker shortage have exacerbated already-existing needs to support call takers through better protocol guidance.
+A rising population in Sweden, combined with more demand for telehealth and a worker shortage, have exacerbated an already-existing need to support call takers through better protocol guidance.

 Call takers at SOS Alarm use specific criteria to assess patients, such as health status, breathing, consciousness, and other critical pieces of information.

-Once they had engaged Corti, we used machine-learning and natural-language processing to structure the dialogue and metadata of nine million historic and current SOS Alarm calls in order to provide insights at scale.
+Corti’s systems are able to structure the dialogue and metadata of month-over-month operational data from 2022 along with current SOS Alarm calls in order to provide insights at scale regarding protocol weaknesses.

-We then used the collected data to optimize protocol, ensuring that questions asked in calls were as effective as possible.
-With a laser focus on key areas, questions were added or removed and advice was re-structured.
-Together, we used A/B split-testing to understand when protocol changes drove their desired outcome.
-This work led to an overall reduction in call time by 21%, translating not only into significant efficiency improvements but also more important, a better experience for patients in need.
+We then used the collected data to optimize protocol, ensuring that the questions asked in calls were as effective as possible.
+With a laser focus on key areas, questions were added or removed and advice was restructured.
+We used A/B split-testing with pilot users to understand when protocol changes drove their desired outcome.